paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ### Important Note

 **Please keep in mind that zzh is a general purpose development board and as such, it is shipped "blank" with no code on the wireless microcontroller.
-You will need to program it before it does anything meaningful.**
+You will need to program it before it does anything meaningful.** Given the application dependent nature of this board, limited after-sales support can be provided for Tindie purchases (For example: we can help you program this board but can't fix your Zigbee network range issues or offer specific software support).

 ### Drivers for CH340